Why Concentrating On a Low Amazon ACoS Could Be Costing You Sales!

 - Selling On Amazon

 Back in the early, wild west days of eCommerce, selling on Amazon was a lot like a drag race.
-Find a product, pay for a bunch of positive reviews, and stomp on the gas.
+Find a product, pay for a bunch of positive reviews, and step on the gas.

 Now, it resembles Formula One.
 The financial stakes have become enormous.
-Instead of a handful of shade-tree mechanics trying to get their stripped down cars to go faster in a straight line, there are millions of dollars at stake and controversy around every corner.
+Instead of a handful of shade-tree mechanics trying to get their stripped down cars to go faster in a straight line, millions of dollars are at stake and controversy lurks around every corner.
 There are a lot of twists and turns, and Amazon sellers are either downshifting, on the brakes, or are trying hard not to run out of fuel.

 That’s where your Advertising Cost of Sales (or ACoS) comes in.

 A Lower ACoS isn’t Everything